yodaaut/flux_capacitor/README.md

 kostal_start_value => any value below will be ignored on output
 kostal_max_value => should be set to MAX Value
 plenticore_instance => which instance to use
-debug => turn on debug messages (shown on commandline or journalctl)
+startup_timer => seconds to wait if last PWM-Signal was 0 debug => turn on debug messages (shown on commandline or journalctl)
 pollinterval => gets interval setting from Plenticore config (don't change)